Tipping points & feedback loops

 State 1: The block standing on its base

 Initially, the block is standing tall on a table.
-When you push it a little with your finger, and then remove your finger, the block will return to standing.
-Gravity causes this stability as it holds the block against your finger as you withdraw your finger, so the block moves with your finger back to standing.
+When you push it a short distance with your finger and then remove your finger, the block will return to its standing position.
+Gravity causes this stability as it holds the block against your finger when you withdraw your finger, allowing the block to move back to its standing position with your finger.

 Small disturbances will not destabilise this block, so this is a state of stable equilibrium.

-As your finger pushes the block onto an angle, you are supporting some of the block’s weight with your pushing finger.
-It takes less and less pushing to move the block as more and more the block supports its own weight on the edge of the block in contact with the table.
+As your finger pushes the block, tilting it, you are supporting some of the block’s weight with your pushing finger.
+It takes less and less pushing to move the block as it increasingly supports its own weight on the edge that stays in contact with the table.

 State 3: The tipping point

 At the tipping point, the block comes into balance, and you no longer have to push the block at all to keep it tilted.
-In theory, you could remove your finger, and the block would stay there, balanced all by itself.
+In theory, you could remove your finger, and the block would remain in place, balanced all by itself.

-However, the block is in a state of delicate balance, and the slightest vibration or wind will destabilize it.
+However, the block is in a state of delicate balance, and the slightest vibration or wind will destabilise it.
 It is in equilibrium, but this is an unstable equilibrium.

 State 4: The toppling block

-Once your finger pushes the block past the tipping point, the block becomes over-balanced, and it starts toppling, rotating on one edge.
+Once your finger pushes the block past the tipping point, it starts toppling, rotating on one edge.

 State 5: The toppled block